samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `apiSecret` (*Type inferred from the provided value*): Please enter your API secret that Red Violet has provided you.
+* `apiSecret` (string; *Type inferred from the provided string value*): Please enter your API secret that Red Violet has provided you.
 Console display name: "API Secret".
-* `companyKey` (*Type inferred from the provided value*): Please enter the company key that Red Violet has assigned.
+* `companyKey` (string; *Type inferred from the provided string value*): Please enter the company key that Red Violet has assigned.
 Console display name: "Company Key".
 * `idiEnv` (string): Please choose which coreIDENTITY environment you would like to query .
 Console display name: "Environment".
-* `siteKey` (*Type inferred from the provided value*): Please enter your site key that Red Violet has provided you.
+* `siteKey` (string; *Type inferred from the provided string value*): Please enter your site key that Red Violet has provided you.
 Console display name: "Site Key".
-* `uniqueUrl` (*Type inferred from the provided value*): Please enter your unique URL that Red Violet has provided you.
+* `uniqueUrl` (string; *Type inferred from the provided string value*): Please enter your unique URL that Red Violet has provided you.
 Console display name: "Unique URL".

 Example: